European Society for Philosophy of Medicine and Healthcare

 Board Member Location Position Membership

-Ana Borovecki MD, PhD, was born in Zagreb in 1973 where she has finished the Classical Gymnasium.
-In 1998 she graduated medicine from the School of Medicine, University of Zagreb.
-In 2000 she got bachelor degree in philosophy and comparative literature from the Faculty of Humanities and Social Sciences, University of Zagreb.
-In 2004 she got European Master of Bioethics degree from the Catholic University of Leuven, Belgium.
-In 2007 she got PhD degree from Radboud University in Nijmegen, the Netherlands.
-She is specialist of clinical pharmacology and toxicology and Master of Public Health.
-She is Deputy Director to Program Director of PhD Program in Biomedicine and Health Sciences at School of Medicine, University of Zagreb.
-She works at Andrija Štampar, School of Public Health, School of Medicine, University of Zagreb, as Assistant Professor.
+Ana Borovecki MD, PhD, was born in Zagreb in 1973, where she finished the Classical Gymnasium.
+In 1998 she graduated in medicine from the School of Medicine, University of Zagreb.
+In 2000 she got a bachelor’s degree in philosophy and comparative literature from the Faculty of Humanities and Social Sciences, University of Zagreb.
+In 2004 she got a European Master of Bioethics degree from the Catholic University of Leuven, Belgium.
+In 2007 she got a PhD degree from Radboud University in Nijmegen, the Netherlands.
+She is a specialist in clinical pharmacology and toxicology and a master of Public Health.
+She is deputy director to the program director of the PhD Program in Biomedicine and Health Sciences at the School of Medicine, University of Zagreb.
+She works at Andrija Stampar, School of Public Health, School of Medicine, University of Zagreb, as an assistant professor.
 Her field of research is biomedical ethics.

 Bert Gordijn (Ireland), Secretary

-Bert Gordijn is Professor and Director of the Institute of Ethics at Dublin City University in Ireland.
+Bert Gordijn is professor and director of the Institute of Ethics at Dublin City University in Ireland.
 He has studied Philosophy and History in Utrecht, Strasbourg and Freiburg in Breisgau.
 In 1995 he was awarded a doctorate in Philosophy from the Albert-Ludwigs-Universität Freiburg, followed by a doctorate in Bioethics from the Radboud University Nijmegen in 2003.
-Bert has been a Visiting Professor at Lancaster University (UK), Georgetown University (USA), the National University of Singapore and the Fondation Brocher (Switzerland).
-He has served on Advisory Panels and Expert Committees of the European Chemical Industry Council, the European Patent Organisation, the Irish Department of Health as well as UNESCO.
-Bert is Editor-in-Chief of two book series:”The International Library of Ethics, Law and Technology” and “Advances in Global Bioethics” as well as a peer reviewed journal: “Medicine, Health Care and Philosophy“, all published by Springer.
+Bert has been a visiting professor at Lancaster University (UK), Georgetown University (USA), the National University of Singapore and the Fondation Brocher (Switzerland).
+He has served on advisory panels and expert committees of the European Chemical Industry Council, the European Patent Organisation, the Irish Department of Health, and UNESCO.
+Bert is Editor-in-Chief of two book series, “The International Library of Ethics, Law and Technology” and “Advances in Global Bioethics”, as well as a peer-reviewed journal, “Medicine, Health Care and Philosophy“, all published by Springer.
 He is Secretary of the European Society for Philosophy of Medicine and Healthcare as well as President-Elect of the International Association of Education in Ethics.

-Luciana Caenazzo is Associate Professor in Legal Medicine at Dept. of Molecular Medicine of University of Padua- Padova –Italy.
-She holds graduate school in Medical Genetics at the University of Padua and she was awarded a PhD in Forensic Sciences at the Catholic University of Rome and, in the same University, a Master in Ethical Consultation.
-Since 2002, she is in charged pre-and postgraduate teaching of Legal Medicine and Bioethics of medical, healthcare professionals and law students of University of Padua.
-She is member of the Scientific committee of Fondazione Lanza, Padova Italy and in the last two years member of the Fondazione Lanza project “Ethics and Emerging Technologies: a Population-based Health Monitoring Project.
+Luciana Caenazzo is an associate professor in Legal Medicine Dept. of the Department of Cardiac, Thoracic, Vascular Sciences and Public Health at the University of Padua (Italy).
+Since 2002, she has taught Legal Medicine and Bioethics to pre- and postgraduate medical and law students at the University of Padua.
+She is vice-president of the healthcare ethics committee at USL 6 Padova (Italy).
+She is vice-director of the medical graduate school in forensics of the University of Padua.
+Her research regards aspects of personal identification in the paternity analysis and biological stains by means of the study of DNA genetic markers in the forensic field (Forensic Genetics) and for clinical purposes regarding the follow-up in the patients undergoing bone marrow transplantation.
+Her interests of research also comprise ethical questions of genetics, forensic genetics and justice; another main research interest lies in the ethical aspects of the clinical use of genetics (ethical issues arising in their day-to-day practice and sharing good practice) and the applied and fundamental aspects of new technologies.
+In the last years, she also focused on ethical and legal aspects of governance in biobanks.
+Luciana is an associate professor in Legal Medicine at the Dept. of Molecular Medicine of the University of Padua (Italy).
+She holds a graduate degree in Medical Genetics from the University of Padua, and she was awarded a PhD in Forensic Sciences at the Catholic University of Rome and, at the same university, a master’s in Ethical Consultation.
+Since 2002, she has been in charge of pre- and postgraduate teaching of Legal Medicine and Bioethics to medical healthcare professionals and law students at the University of Padua.
+She is a member of the scientific committee of Fondazione Lanza, Padova (Italy), and in the last two years, a member of the Fondazione Lanza project “Ethics and Emerging Technologies: a population-based Health Monitoring Project.
 The areas of her recent professional interests include ethical aspects of clinical genetics, forensic genetics and justice administration, gender medicine and ethical perspectives regarding new technologies and big data management.
-She has published about 80 papers edited several collaborative books in the areas of forensic sciences, bioethics and clinical ethics.
+She has published about 80 papers and edited several collaborative books in the areas of forensic sciences, bioethics and clinical ethics.

-Frida Simonstein is Visiting Scholar at the School of Public Health of Ben-Gurion University in Israel.
-She holds an MSMedSci in Human Genetics from the Sackler Medical School at Tel Aviv University in Israel (1994) and was awarded a PHD in Health Care Ethics and Law, from the Centre of Social Ethics and Policy at the University of Manchester, in the UK.
-Frida has been a Visiting Professor at the University of Hohenheim in Stuttgart, Germany, The Hastings Centers in the USA, the Institute for Medicine Law and Bioethics at Liverpool University in the UK, Queen Mary University of London in the UK and the World Health Organization in Geneva.
+Frida Simonstein is a visiting scholar at the School of Public Health of Ben-Gurion University in Israel.
+She holds an MSMedSci in Human Genetics from the Sackler Medical School at Tel Aviv University in Israel (1994) and was awarded a PhD in Health Care Ethics and Law from the Centre of Social Ethics and Policy at the University of Manchester (UK).
+Frida has been a visiting professor at the University of Hohenheim in Stuttgart, Germany; the Hastings Center in the USA; the Institute for Medicine, Law and Bioethics at Liverpool University (UK); Queen Mary University of London (UK); and the World Health Organization in Geneva.
 She has served on the Stirring Panel on the Ethics of Human Genetics at the International Center for Health Law and Ethics of Haifa University in Israel.
-She has published a book entitled ‘The Ethics of Self-Evolution’ (Yozmot, 2004); and edited a collaborative volume entitled ‘Reprogenetics and the Future of Gender (Springer, 2009).
-She has published several dozens of papers in the areas of human genetics, reproduction and novel technologies, some of which have been published in the journal Fertility & Sterility and the Journal of Genetic Counseling.
+She has published a book entitled ‘The Ethics of Self-Evolution’ (Yozmot, 2004) and edited a collaborative volume entitled ‘Reprogenetics and the Future of Gender’ (Springer, 2009).
+She has published several dozen papers in the areas of human genetics, reproduction and novel technologies, some of which have been published in the journal Fertility & Sterility and the Journal of Genetic Counselling.
 She organized the 2012 conference of the ESPMH in Nazareth.
 Presently, Frida is a member of the Centre of Health, Humanism and Society at Ben Gurion University.
 She is writing a new volume entitled ‘Womb Politics’.
-In addition, she is leading a research project to validate Self-Expression through Typing (SETT), a method aiming at the development of communication skills of thoughts and ideas, among non-verbal autistics in Israel.
+In addition, she is leading a research project to validate Self-Expression through Typing (SETT), a method aiming at the development of communication skills of thoughts and ideas among non-verbal autistics in Israel.

-Looking at attending our 2022 Conference in Poland?
+Interested in attending our 2026 Conference in Rotterdam?

-Our 34th European Conference will be held in Warsaw, Poland.
-Register here to attend our upcoming 2022 conference.
+Our 38th ESPMH Conference will be held in Rotterdam, Netherlands.
+Please register here to attend the conference.

 REGISTER FOR CONFERENCE